saguas/frappe_base_vat/README.md

 Either way, the number will be checked on the server before save to database.

 #### enforce check against EU's VIES service
-If your company want that the vat number would be checked against [EU's VIES service] (http://ec.europa.eu/taxation_customs/taxation/vat/traders/vat_number/index_en.htm), then you must enforce that, clicking on the check box in that company document (Setup->Masters->Company).
+If your company want that the vat number would be checked against [EU's VIES service] (http://ec.europa.eu/taxation_customs/taxation/vat/traders/vat_number/index_en.htm), then you must enforce that, clicking on the check box in that company document (Setup/Masters/Company).

 ![Setup/Masters/Company](base_vat/public/images/vies.png)